-Part of the Tioga Mining District, Bennettville was built to support one mine, the Great Sierra and its famed Sheepherder lode, a rich silver vein on top of Tioga Hill, next to Dana, that was believed to run deep into the mountain.
+Part of the Tioga Mining District, Bennettville was built to support one mine, the Great Sierra and its famed Sheepherder lode.
+They believed a rich silver vein went from the top of Tioga Hill, next to Dana, deep into the mountain.
 The Great Sierra Tunnel would be driven into the mountain to intercept the vein at a lower level.

 The vein was discovered in 1860 by a dentist, George Chase and Joshua Clayton on a prospecting trip.
 They were very excited about this discovery and quickly put up some claims on the ledge.
 Unfortunately, there was a rich strike at Aurora shortly after their find and they went there to make their fortunes.